-Query semantics the scope of a search high-level semantics v1.
-Consider the num2.
-Match the offers3.
-Consider the num Search policies The following policies govern the scope of this search: search_card Consider at most this number of offers for the search. match_card Match at most this number of offers before returning them to be ordered. hop_count Allow at most this number of hops from one trader to another linked trader. return_card Return at most this number of offers to the client.
+Query semantics Most policies that affect queries are scoping policies.
+These policies relate to the scope of a search when a query is submitted to the trader.
+Here are the high-level semantics when the trader processes a query: 1.
+Consider the number of initial offers to be searched.
+2. Match the offers against the constraints specified in the query.
+3. Consider the number of "hops" between linked traders during a search.
+4. Order the results according to the preference supplied in the query.
+(No policies relate to t Return these offer , Search policies The following policies govern the scope of this search: search_card Consider at most this number of offers for the search. match_card Match at most this number of offers before returning them to be ordered. hop_count Allow at most this number of hops from one trader to another linked trader. return_card Return at most this number of offers to the client.
 These policies can be optionally specified in a query.
 Each of these policies have "tuning" policies associated with them in the trader.
-The trader tuning policies are called def_policy and max_policy where policy is the name of one of the policies listed above.
+The trader tuning policies are called def policy and max policy where policy is the name of one of the policies listed above.
 For example, the search_card policy may be specified in a query and the def_search_card and max_search_card policies have initial values in the Trader Service when it starts up.
 The trader policies may be changed using functions from the CosTrading::Admin interface.
 If a query doesn't specify a value for a policy, then the appropriate def_policy value of the trader applies.
 If the query specifies a value for a policy, then it applies for the duration of that query, except where it exceeds the trader's max_policy value, in which case the value max_policy is used.
 For example, suppose that in the trader, def_search_card is 50, and max_search_card is 500: